laravel/docs/eloquent-relationships.md

 <a name="defining-relationships"></a>
 ## Defining Relationships

 Eloquent relationships are defined as methods on your Eloquent model classes.
-Since, like Eloquent models themselves, relationships also serve as powerful [query builders](/docs/{{version}}/queries), defining relationships as methods provides powerful method chaining and querying capabilities.
+Like Eloquent models themselves, relationships also serve as powerful [query builders](/docs/{{version}}/queries), defining relationships as methods provides powerful method chaining and querying capabilities.
 For example, we may chain additional constraints on this `posts` relationship:

     $user->posts()->where('active', 1)->get();